October 30, 2025

 📌 Not sure if a warehouse is the right move?
 Read our blog, "Do you need a warehouse to run an ecommerce business?"

-Renting space at a traditional warehouse isn’t just rent.
-You’re paying for:
+Renting space at a traditional warehouse doesn't mean you're only responsible for paying rent.
+Once you move in, you’re also paying for:

 • Insurance